Marcos-Iorio/portfolio_old/README.md

 # Porfolio

-Made with react and styled with Sass using Vite
+Made with react and styled with Sass using Vite and using Framer Motion to animate.

 ## Demo